zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

     1. You might get an error saying `FAILURE: Build failed with an exception.
 The supplied javaHome seems to be invalid.
 I cannot find the java executable.`.
 In this case, verify that you have selected the correct JDK directory containing the updated JDK version.
     1. You may also need to update Gradle.
 To do this, go to **Edit** > **Preferences** > **Deployment** > **Gradle directory**.
 Click **Browse** and select the appropriate Gradle version from the Mendix folder.
 For Mendix 10.10 and above, use Gradle 8.5.
 For Mendix 10 versions below 10.10, use Gradle 7.6.3.
 Then save your settings by clicking **OK**.
     1. Rerun the project.

-#### Cause

-The Java actions from the [CommunityCommons](https://marketplace.mendix.com/link/component/170) module are not compatible with the current version of the GenAI Commons module.

-#### Solution

-Update the [CommunityCommons](https://marketplace.mendix.com/link/component/170) module to the latest version.